vinobc/Meeting/README.md

-# Experimental Meeting app for SSN Institutions using Frappe
+# Experimental Meeting app  using Frappe

 ### How to use: